 HRRR - High Resolution Rapid Refresh - Is a National Oceanic and Atmospheric Administration (NOAA) & National Centers for Environmental Prediction (NCEP) operational weather prediction system comprised of a numerical forecast model and an analysis/assimilation system to initialize the model.
 It is run with a horizontal resolution of 3 km.
 The model is run over the CONUS every hour of the day; it is integrated to 48 hours for the 00/06/12/18 UTC cycles and to 18 hours for every other cycle.

-ARW 5km - Hawaii Model - It is another model run from UCAR incorporating several different models in an attempt to get better accuracy in Hawaii and Alaska.
+ARW 5km - Hawaii Model - It is another model run by UCAR incorporating several different models in an attempt to get better accuracy in Hawaii and Alaska.
 The higher resolution at 5km is thought to allow this model to better pick out the intricacies of the islands.

 NAM - North American Mesoscale Model - This is a short-range model and is delivered on WeatherFlow products in a 3km and 12km resolution for the next 48 to 84 hours.
-It is run 4 times daily and only available across North America and surrounding coastal regions.
+It is run 4 times daily and is only available across North America and surrounding coastal regions.
 Typically, the first 48 hours are very accurate.

-GFS - Global Forecast System - It is run four times a day (00Z, 06Z, 12Z, 18Z) and produces forecasts up to 16 days in advance.
+GFS - Global Forecast System - It is run four times daily (00Z, 06Z, 12Z, 18Z) and produces forecasts up to 16 days in advance.
 It is run at roughly 50km resolution.
 However, the spatial and temporal resolution is reduced as the model is further out in time.
 The forecast produced beyond day 7 is generally not very accurate.
 It produces a forecast for every 3rd hour for the first 180 hours.